 They do, however, shamelessly shill for the superstar athletes, including breaking into coverage in order to show live look-ins at Barry Bonds's at-bats when he was chasing Hank Aaron's record, doing the same thing with Manny Ramirez's rehab appearances in the minors when coming back from a 50-game suspension for PED use, actively televising Roger Clemens's minor league rehab starts when he decided to un-retire midseason and then his starts for an independent minor league team when he tried to unretire at age 50 to delay his Hall of Fame eligibility an additional 5 years, and letting LeBron James spend an hour telling us which team he'll play for in the next year, something done by every other athlete and team via a one-page press release.note

-ESPN 360.com ESPN3.com and ESPN+, broadcast sports and sports news around the world.
+ESPN and its many affiliated networks — ESPN2, ESPNews, ESPN Deportes (Spanish-language), ESPNU, ESPN America (a European network that shows US and Canadian sports), BT Sport ESPN (originally ESPN UK, which scored a slice of the domestic English Premiership after the demise of Setanta Sports; Craig Ferguson's dream come true!), TSN (Canada's English-language ESPN), RDS (Canada's French-language ESPN), along with ESPN Radio and online affiliates ESPN3.com and ESPN+ — broadcast sports and sports news around the world.
 The company also had a division known as ESPN Plus (spelled out, unlike the current streaming network that uses the plus sign) that syndicated sports events to local TV stations.
 However, thanks to the proliferation of competing outlets both within and outside the company, ESPN left the syndication business, converting that division to ESPN Events, a sports event planner.
 Needless to say, the events planned by that group, most notably a ridiculous number of college football bowl games, are inevitably aired on ESPN networks.

-ESPN2 used to broadcast even more obscure stuff in its early years, most notably Magic: The Gathering tournaments (yes, seriously), perhaps keying in on the "E" in ESPN.
-Because the channel has become more mainstream in recent years, obscure sports will have to find a new home, like the Ocho.
+ESPN2 originally launched as a youth-skewing sports channel nicknamed "The Deuce", and (putting aside coverage of NHL, NASCAR and the X Games) used to broadcast even more obscure stuff in its early years, most notably Magic: The Gathering tournaments (yes, seriously), perhaps keying in on the "E" in ESPN.
+An ESPN Classic show, Cheap Seats, used some of these older tapes of weird events ESPN had laying around and tried to MST them.
+Because the channel has become more mainstream in recent years, obscure sports will have to find a new home, like the Ocho (which ESPN has since begun to defictionalize once a year).
 (Incidentally, ESPN originally was conceived as a 24-hour version of ABC's Wide World of Sports.
 And then, so was ESPN2.)

 ESPN's signature show is SportsCenter, which has been running multiple episodes per night since the network launched in September of 1979.
-This means there are over 30,000 episodes of SportsCenter, primarily of the hour-long variety, and more commonly longer than shorter.
-Specialized versions of SportsCenter for other major sports are common, most notably Baseball Tonight, NBA Fastbreak, College GameDay (football and basketball-flavored), and NFL Countdown (Sunday and Monday versions).
+This means there are over 60,000 episodes of SportsCenter, primarily of the hour-long variety, and more commonly longer than shorter.
+Specialized versions of SportsCenter for other major sports are common, most notably Baseball Tonight, NBA Countdown, College GameDay (football and basketball-flavored), and NFL Countdown (Sunday and Monday versions).

 Their 30 For 30 series, a series of 30 documentaries on varying subjects, originally created in 2009 in celebration of ESPN's 30th anniversary by columnist Bill Simmons, has been critically acclaimed, and has been in its third "season" since 2015. note The five-part 30 for 30 documentary O.J.: Made in America ran for a week in theaters in Santa Monica and New York City before it aired on ESPN, a decision that allowed the series to win the Academy Award for Best Documentary Feature.note

 The network also hosts their own awards show, the ESPYs, celebrating the best moments and athletes in sports in the past year.
 The show is traditionally taped on the day after the MLB All-Star Game, a day where none of the four major US sports has anything going on so as to ensure maximum participation from the athletes.
 From year one, the highlight of the event is usually the speech given to the recipient of the Arthur Ashe Courage Award, first given to Jim Valvano, who was in the last stages of cancer; he gave his famous "Don't give up" speech that year, and ESPN honors his memory each year by maintaining the V Foundation for Cancer Research, holding a charity auction week every year leading up to the ESPYs where fans can bid on major fan experiences.
 Other prominent speeches from winners of that award (and the subsequently created Jimmy V Award for Perseverance) include Stuart Scott, Caitlyn Jenner, and Craig Sager.